-Shimmick’s MEP division was involved from start to finish and performed all electric work, including train signals, traffic signals, street and platform lighting and communication systems.
+Shimmick’s Electrical division was involved from start to finish and performed all electric work, including train signals, traffic signals, street and platform lighting and communication systems.
 Legacy Foundations, Shimmick’s drilling division, drilled 30 CIDH piles from 3 feet to 6 feet in diameter up to 100 feet deep.
 Shimmick’s track crews demolished the old tracks and constructed the new tracks.

 “We take on projects that don’t fit a specific mold,” says Shimmick Project Manager Lucas Stevenson.

 Also contributing to the effort were approximately 25 subcontractors, including steel reinforcement, lightweight cellular concrete, landscaping, asphalt, flatwork, track survey and certification, and track tamping subcontractors.